rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Holding both outer thumb keys will activate the maintenance layer.

 ### Mod-Taps and Layer-Taps
-- Considering qwerty, home block mods, mirrored in the other side of the keyboard, are available on most layers.
+- Home block mods, mirrored in the other side of the keyboard, are available on the base layers.
-  - S Shift, D Ctrl, F Alt, V Gui
+  - Qwerty: S Shift, D Ctrl, F Alt, V Gui, M Gui, J Alt, K Ctrl, L Shift
-  - M Gui, J Alt, K Ctrl, L Shift
+  - Colemak: R Shift, S Ctrl, T Alt, D Gui, H Gui, N Alt, R Ctrl, I Shift
+- Home block mods are not available on lower and raise layers, since they delay the symbol activation and are not that much usefull anyway.
 - Dedicated modifiers are available on the left side of the functions layer.
 - One-shot modifiers are available on the left side of the navigation and mouse layers.
 - Gui/Ctrl and Shift are also available as Special Keys, in the thumbs, see below.